The biological name of this flower is Papaver Rhoeas.

 The flowers are dark red in color which is why it is also commonly called the red poppy.

 Each flower has four petals that overlap each other.
 At the base of the petals, there is a black dot that connects to the center of the flower.

 The flower grows in agricultural fields and a weed.
 Since it is a herb, it has been affected greatly by herbicides and its population has decreased.

 National Flower of Poland:

 The national flower of Poland is the red poppy or the corn poppy.
 Since it grows in agricultural fields, it is also called the field poppy.

-The flower is a symbol for the soldiers that have died in the World war 1.
+The flower is a symbol of the soldiers that have died in World war 1.
 Each stem has a single flower on it and the flowers are large in size.
 They are also quite showy and are about 100 mm across.
 During a single season, the plant can produce up to 400 flowers when it is warm.
 However, the flowers only last for 24 hours.

 The species are different on the basis of the hair on the stem.
 In some species, the hair is pressed close to the stem while in other species, it is held at right angles.
-When the tissues of the plant start to break, the plant produces a latex which is yellow or white in color.
+When the tissues of the plant start to break, the plant produces a latex that is yellow or white in color.

 The flower is used to relieve pain and aches.
-It was also used for making a syrup to make kids go to sleep.
+It was also used for making syrup to make kids go to sleep.